Wrist biomechanics and function of the human wrist joint are unique.

 Thus, wrist motion in any plane must be initiated at the distal carpal row.
 Motion in the proximal carpal row begins only when the extrinsic ligaments crossing the midcarpal joint become taut and the force exerted on the proximal carpal row becomes greater than the frictional forces of the intervening articular segments and the resistance of the antagonistic muscular forces.

-Inspite of some motion between the individual bones of the distal carpal row, these bones function as single unit with the index and middle metacarpals.
+In spite of some motion between the individual bones of the distal carpal row, these bones function as a single unit with the index and middle metacarpals.

-Wrist motion produces multiplanar motion of the distal carpal row because of gerometry.
+Wrist motion produces multiplanar motion of the distal carpal row because of geometry.